catseye/Fountain/doc/Design-of-Fountain.md

 And it remains unclear if it would help us show that the parsing process can be captured by a CSL and does not allow the equivalent of PR functions to be constructed.

+#### What if we impose linear bounds on the storage that Fountain uses?

+The fact that every CSL can be captured by an LBA suggests maybe we could just linear-bound the amount of storage used by a Fountain grammar in the worst case.
+Maybe; I haven't thought much about this yet.
+My initial impression is that it seems a bit artificial.

 ### Why would we want to support local variables?